kianoushakbari93/DeltaTableCreator/README.md

 **_Overview_**

 These scripts are designed to create medium-to-large scale Delta Lake tables (up to 100,000 entries) within Hive.
 As this table format is not innately supported on Hive, a Hive-Delta connector jar is employed.
 This has meant that all tables created on Hive by these scripts are required to be non-editable.
-For these reasons another objective when creating the Delta tables is to achieve wide reaching test coverage, through partitions, table properties and pre-performed table operations.
+For these reasons another objective when creating the Delta tables is to achieve wide-reaching test coverage, through partitions, table properties and pre-performed table operations.

-These scripts have been created in accordance with UAT-1377 in order to effectively test source-side Delta Lake migration.

 **_Tables created_**